|Number of watchers on Github||18779|

 Software engineers: It's time to get promoted.
 Starting NOW!
 Subscribe to my mailing list and I will equip you with tools, tips and actionable advice to grow in your career.

 Check out the links below to get started:

 IMPORTANT: NativeScript is an inclusive community, and we expect all NativeScript community members, users, and contributors to treat each other respectfully.
 As such, all users of this repository must adhere to the NativeScript community code of conduct.

 Making the right technology choices is the key to success.
 Our CTOs guide to NativeScript helps you understand why NativeScript is the right choice for your next mobile project.

 Our Getting Started Guides are hands-on tutorials that walk you through installing NativeScript and building a real iOS and Android application.

 Below is a common NativeScript architecture diagram.
 In more detail, read the How NativeScript Works article.

 The NativeScript framework consists of a number of components, all of which are open source and on GitHub.
 Here are the major ones:

 In addition to the code that makes up the NativeScript framework itself, we also provide a number of open-source sample apps that you can reference while building your NativeScript application.

 Please, use github issues strictly for reporting a bugs or requesting features.
-For general NativeScript questions and support, check out the NativeScript community forum or ask our experts in NativeScript community Slack channel.
+For general NativeScript questions and support, check out Stack Overflow or ask our experts in NativeScript community Slack channel.